Bill McDermott

 William R. McDermott (born August 18, 1961) is an American businessman and CEO of ServiceNow.
 Before ServiceNow, he was the CEO of the technology company SAP SE.
-During his tenure as co-CEO and CEO, SAP's market value increased from $39 billion to $156 billion.
+During his tenure as co-CEO and then sole CEO of the company, SAP's market value increased from $39 billion to $156 billion.
 McDermott, along with Joanne Gordon, wrote a memoir, Winners Dream: A Journey from Corner Store to Corner Office, and was awarded a gold medal for business memoir of the year by the Axiom Business Book Awards.
 McDermott began his role as CEO of ServiceNow in November 2019.